convexengineering/robust/docs/source/robust101.rst

 Robust optimization 101
 ***********************

-This section will help you understand the basic ideas behind robust optimization (RO).

 RO is a tractable method for optimization under uncertainty, and specifically under uncertain parameters.
 It optimizes the worst-case objective outcome over uncertainty sets, unlike general stochastic optimization methods which optimize statistics of the distribution